YouriLangh/DeepLoc_Reimplementation/README.md

 `attention_visualization.ipynb`: Notebook to visualize attention weights per sequence in test set.

-`results_visualization.ipynb`: Notebook to visualize the learning curve for the model.
+`results_visualization.ipynb`: Notebook to visualize the learning curve & loss curve for the model.